pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 Similarly, the following voting period will remain open for 15 days.

 To enable and encourage discussions on PDEPs, we follow a notification schedule.
-At each of the following steps, the pandas team, and the pandas dev mailing list are notified via GitHub and
+At each of the following steps, the pandas team, and the pandas-dev mailing list are notified via GitHub and
 E-mail:

 - Once a PDEP is ready for discussion.
 - After 30 discussion days, with 30 days remaining for discussion.
 - After 45 discussion days, with 15 days remaining for discussion.